 Where to place your antenna?

 The inside of a window will get the best reception.
 The direction the antenna faces is important.
-It should be pointing towards a broadcasting station you want to watch.
-There are different ways to find broadcasting stations in your area.
-Antenna Web, Antenna Direct, and No Cable all show where broadcasting stations are located.
+It should be pointing towards the TV station you want to watch.
+There are different ways to find TV stations in your area.
+Antenna Web, Antenna Direct, and No Cable all show where stations are located.
 We used a free app called Antenna Point, by Antenna’s Direct Inc. It shows your location and broadcasting towers on a map and works with your phone’s compass.
 The suggested direction button recommends the direction to point your antenna to get the most stations.
 For example, our Circuit Scribe office is located south of the river in Austin Texas, so our suggested direction is almost directly North.

 Once you find the right direction of the station you want, tape the antenna on the inside of a window facing that same direction, as shown below of the page.
 Next, connect the coaxial cable from the TV to the antenna.
 Then, scan for channels.
 Depending on the TV, you may need to hit input before the channel scan option appears in the menu.
 The channel scan will take a few minutes.
 Finally, you can kick back and watch some TV.